isabella232/net-two-factor-auth/part4-authenticator-app.md

 }
 ```
-Hang in there; we are almost done!
+Hang in there; we're almost done!
 The last thing we need is a method in our ValidationHelper to initiate the verification process.
 **ValidationHelper.h**

 ```objectivec